old-dimension/articles/ckuwvc8sd004n6cs14cklcsym.md

 - For Placebo refuters, if p-value < 0.05 (or any other specified threshold), zero (the expected/true treatment effect) is very unlikely (<5%) to be covered by the generated placebo distribution, thus the ESTIMATOR (yeah, the upper-level estimator) fails the test.

+The developer gives a  [better explanation](https://github.com/microsoft/dowhy/issues/312)  in response to an issue:

+> For a refutation test, the p-value denotes whether the test has found a problem with the estimate.
+If p-value <0.05, this means that the estimate has a problem.
+If not, then we cannot conclude anything.

+>Since both p-values are >0.05, it means that the two tests are unable to find a problem in the estimate.
+Note that refutations test the correctness of the estimating procedure, but not whether the effect is significantly away from zero.

+>...

+>For placebo test, the p-value measures whether the obtained new effect is significantly different from 0 (since 0 is the correct effect value for a random "placebo" treatment).
+Since the p-value is > 0.05, it means we cannot conclude that new effect is different from 0.